OpenZeppelin/cairo-contracts/docs/Access.md

 ### Granting and revoking roles

-The ERC20 token example above uses `_grant_role`, an internal function that is useful when programmatically assigning roles (such as during construction).
+The ERC20 token example above uses `_grant_role`, an unprotected function that is useful when programmatically assigning roles (such as during construction).
 But what if we later want to grant the 'minter' role to additional accounts?

 By default, accounts with a role cannot grant it or revoke it from other accounts: all having a role does is making the `assert_only_role` check pass.
 To grant and revoke roles dynamically, you will need help from the role’s *admin*.